How do I move my personal goods to the UK?

 Moving to the UK with ‘Owner Packed Personal Effects’

-If you are sending items which have been packed by yourself “owner packed” then they will attract more stringent inspection by Customs on arrival.
+If you are sending items to the UK which have been packed by yourself “owner packed” then they will attract more stringent inspection by UK Customs on arrival.

-Providing a detailed carton by carton inventory assist Customs in inspecting your effects and may avoid unnecessary delays.
+Providing a detailed carton by carton moving inventory will assist UK Customs in inspecting your effects and may avoid unnecessary delays.

 It is advisable to have your goods packed by your moving company if you are looking at sending larger consignments to ensure the clearance process can be conducted with a minimum of fuss.